open/close all folders

-- Alisha discovers that Super Hoodie is a future version of Simon, who can now touch her, and is a relationship with her in the future.
+- Alisha discovers that Super Hoodie is a future version of Simon, who can now touch her, and is in a relationship with her in the future.
 He came back partly just to protect her from harm, as well as guiding all five of them.
 They then have the first intimate sex Alisha has had in a long time, and future Simon hints at how strong their relationship becomes.

 - Watch S3 E8 and then go back and watch S2 E3, knowing how far that Future!Simon come to be with Alisha, knowing that he's just recovered from watching Alisha die, watching Simon's face during this episode is so sweet.
 You can tell he's trying not to overwhelm Alisha, but also happy at being able to talk to her again after losing her so horribly.
 Even the moments where Alisha was basically telling him to fuck off, Simon has a tiny "I missed this and I missed you" smile on his face at random moments of this entire episode.
 Not to mention how incredibly intense their physical relationship is.
 Once you realize what is emotionally motivating him, you understand so much more of what's going on.
 It was extremely well-thought out and incredibly sweet.

 - In fact, Simon and Alisha's whole relationship - he's so different in the way that he treats her compared with Curtis.
 In the finale, when she reveals that she lied to him about Future!Simon wanting them to sell their powers, his first move is to comfort her, where Curtis and others would have shouted and railed at her for lying.
 It's really sweet to see the mature and gentle guy he is able to show he really is.